Penny McNamee: Television

 in 2010, McNamee played the role of Hope in Tom Hanks and Steven Spielberg's HBO miniseries The Pacific.
 McNamee and Isabel Lucas play best friends who fell in love with American soldiers during World War II.

-McNamee was cast in the supporting role of Ruth Crockett in the Warner Bros. miniseries Salem's Lot.
-She starred opposite Rob Lowe, and the series was aired on TNT in the USA.
+McNamee was cast in the supporting role of Ruth Crockett in the Warner Bros. miniseries Salem's Lot starring Rob Lowe.
+The series was aired on TNT in the USA.

-In 2005, McNamee landed a regular role in the Channel 7 series HeadLand as Charlie Cooper.

-McNamee won the role of Alice Blakely in the MTV-commissioned pilot Hammer Bay.
-Jacki Weaver played McNamee's mother in the series.

-McNamee has played various guest roles in Australian TV series, including All Saints, White Collar Blue, Satisfaction, and The Harringtons.

-McNamee was asked to play opposite award-winning singer/songwriter Ben Lee in the video clip for his hit song "Gamble Everything for Love".
-Lee went on to win Best Male Artist at the ARIA Awards that year based on this album.

 In November 2015, McNamee was announced to have joined the cast of Seven Network soap opera Home and Away, as Tori Morgan, a doctor at the Northern Districts Hospital.
 She was introduced on 5 May 2016 during the Caravan Park explosion storyline.
-Penny McNamee was nominated for the Best New Talent Logie Award for her role as Tori Morgan.
-Penny McNamee had previously auditioned for the roles of Martha MacKenzie, Bianca Scott and Hannah Wilson before landing the role of Tori.
+McNamee was nominated for the Best New Talent Logie Award for her role as Tori.
 She made her final appearance on 27 September 2021, after more than five years in the series.
+McNamee reprised the role for a guest appearance in April 2024.